ralfw/TDDaiymiByExample/Examples/WordIndex.md

 # Word Index
-Write a program to compile an index of words in text documents.
-Initially the documents are text files in a folder hierarchy.
+Write a program to compile an index of words from text documents.
+The documents are text files in a file system folder hierarchy - at least initially.

 The program will be started with a root folder given on the command line: